Governance & Permissions

 - Configure an environment with a limited signers parameter enabled

 - Upgrade existing environments to new releases

 Self explanatory on its surface, the ability to invite external organizations carries with it one important caveat – organizations can only extend the same permissions that they themselves possess.
 For example, say you as

 Organization B to your network and limit their permissions to “Manage Environments” and “Invite Organizations.”

 Organization B could extend subsequent invitations with these same permissions, but they COULD NOT offer the ability to create signing nodes and/or create multiple environments.

-A consortium in Kaleido is comprised of a grouping of memberships, and all network resources (with the exception of environmental utility services) are distinctly bound to a membership.
-Oftentimes a single organization will have several distinct business units and may desire a unique representation for each of those departments.
+A consortium in Kaleido is comprised of a grouping of organizations which have a certain number of memberships tied to them, and all network resources (with the exception of environmental utility services) are distinctly bound to a membership.
+Allowing multiple memberships enables organizations to have distinct entities for different business units who may desire a unique representation for each of those departments.
 For example, imagine a large financial institution participating in a consortium designed to streamline trade settlement.
-They may desire memberships for currencies, commodities and equities
+They may desire memberships for currencies, commodities and equities.